mrhillsman/openshift-cloudlab/README.md

-# openshift-cloudlab
+# openshift-lab
-Deploy OpenShift on CloudLab
+OpenShift on Single Server